Skip to main content

 Miso (200-700)

-For additional lists of the glutamate content of food, check out Foods Rich in Umami Taste and Glutamate in Food.
+For additional lists of the glutamate content of food, check out Glutamate in Food.

 Theresa is a dietitian in private practice who specializes in GI disorders and food allergies and intolerances.
 She is passionate about making nutrition fit within the constraints of the real world.
 Theresa previously spent years coaching heart patients at Emory University Hospital Midtown through lifestyle changes as well as teaching students at Oregon State University and Georgia State University the basics of nutrition.
 Read more about her background on the About page.
 Note: MSGdish bloggers are compensated for their time in writing for MSGdish, but their statements and opinions are their own.
 They have pledged to blog with integrity, asserting that the trust of their readers and their peers is vitally important to them.